Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

 i.e.,

-for any $\sigma$ and for any $h$.
-Thus $Y(F^{h})=0\mod{\mathcal{E}^{(\infty)}}$, $h=1,...,p$, guarantee that $Y\left(D_{\sigma}(F^{h})\right)=0\mod{\mathcal{E}^{(\infty)}}$, i.e., that $Y$ is tangent to $\mathcal{E}^{(\infty)}$.
-Therefore, in view of (\ref{eq:aux2}), one gets that $Y$ restricts on $\mathcal{E}^{(\infty)}$ to a pseudosymmetry of $\mathcal{C}(\mathcal{E})$. \end{proof} {} Some remarks are in order here.
-First, in view of (\ref{eq:Y_pseudo_int}), one has recurrence formulas for the components of a pseudosymmetry that allow one to obtain higher order components from lower order ones.
-To distinguish the case of pseudosymmetries from that of symmetries, we will say that (\ref{eq:Y_pseudo_int}) is the \textit{pseudo-prolongation}, relatively to the conservation law \textit{$\mu$,} of the (possibly relative) vector field $\sum_{i}a_{i}\partial_{x_{i}}+\sum_{j}\varphi^{j}\partial_{u^{j}}$ on $J^{0}(\pi)$.
-In particular, when $\mu=0$ the pseudo-prolongation reduces to standard prolongation and the pseudosymmetry is just a symmetry with generating function $\varphi$.
-Also, it is important to observe that in practice the determination of pseudosymmetries by means of (\ref{eq:Y_tang}) only requires the consideration of a finite number of differential consequences of $\mathcal{E}$. {}
+for any $\sigma $ and for any $h$.
+Thus, by repeatedly using t{(\ref{aux-1})} with increasing $|\sigma |$, conditions $Y(F^{h})=0\mod{\mathcal{E}^{(\infty )}}$, $h=1,...,p$, guarantee that $Y\left (D_{\sigma}F^{h}\right )=0\mod{\mathcal{E}^{(\infty )}}$, i.e., that $Y$ is tangent to $\mathcal{E}^{(\infty )}$.
+Therefore, in view of t{(\ref{eq:aux2})}, one gets that $Y$ restricts on $\mathcal{E}^{(\infty )}$ to a pseudosymmetry $\bar{Y}$ of $\mathcal{C}(\mathcal{E})$. \end{proof} Some remarks are in order here.
+First, in view of t{(\ref{eq:Y_pseudo_int})}, one has recurrence formulas for the components of a pseudosymmetry that allow one to obtain higher order components from lower order ones.
+To distinguish the case of pseudosymmetries from that of symmetries, we will say that t{(\ref{eq:Y_pseudo_int})} is the \textit{pseudoprolongation}, relatively to the $1$-form \textit{$\mu $,} of the (possibly relative) vector field $\sum _{i}a_{i}\partial _{x_{i}}+\sum _{j}b^{j}\partial _{u^{j}}$ on $J^{0}(\pi )$.
+In particular, when $\mu =0$ the pseudoprolongation reduces to standard prolongation t{(\ref{eq:Sym})} and $Y$ is a symmetry of $\mathcal{C}(\pi )$; thus $\varphi =(\varphi ^{j})$ is the generating function of a (classical or generalised) symmetry of $\mathcal{E}$ whenever $\mu =0$ and $Y$ is tangent to $\mathcal{E}^{(\infty )}$.
+Also, we remark that for any given $1$-form $\mu $, the system (\ref{eq:Y_tang}) is a linear system of PDEs for $\varphi =(\varphi ^{j})$ that involves only a finite number of differential consequences of $\mathcal{E}$, whenever the order of $\varphi $ is finite.
+As with the standard symmetry condition, the analysis of such a system of linear PDEs is generally more feasible if one uses some symbolic manipulation package of the type developed in a computer algebra system like Maple.
+Finally, we note that, as with generalised symmetries, also pseudosymmetries could be put in an evolutionary form (see \cite{Chet,Sokolov}).
+In this article, however, we will not limit ourselves to considering pseudosymmetries in evolutionary form, because in general the space of invariants of a pseudosymmetry of $\mathcal{E}$ is not the same as that of its evolutionary form, and this is a non-negligible fact when, as in this paper, one is interested in studying factorisation by pseudosymmetries.